opencog/learn/Theory-Notes.md

 thousands of scientific papers, and, if you prompt them for some scientific factoid, the will recall it with very high accuracy.
 Breathtaking, even: the scope of knowledge is amazing.
-But if you then ask it to solve some techical problem that could be solved by applying one of these scientific facts, it will utterly fail.
+But if you then ask it to solve some technical problem that could be solved by applying one of these scientific facts, it will utterly fail.
 Instead, you'll get something that sounds like it was cribbed from a textbook in the 1970's or the 1980's.
 Why is that?
 Well, because the representational emedding